Exoplanets and protoplanetary disks group - ESAC Science Faculty

 - Nuria Huélamo (Researcher at Centro de Astrobiología CAB, ESAC)

-- Héctor Cánovas (ESA Research Fellow in the Gaia Science Operations Centre, ESAC)
+- Héctor Cánovas (Scientist in the Gaia Science Operations Centre, ESAC)

 Former ESA Research Fellows, Ph.D. students, summer trainees in our group :